gramineproject/contrib/Curated-Apps/workloads/memcached/README.md

        $ cd contrib/Curated-Apps

-3. To generate a preconfigured confidential compute image for Memcached, execute the following script:
+3. To generate a preconfigured non-production test confidential compute image for Memcached, execute the following script:

        $ python3 ./curate.py memcached ubuntu/memcached:1.5-20.04_beta test

 4. To generate a custom confidential compute image based on a user-provided Memcached image, execute the following to launch an interactive setup script:

        $ python3 ./curate.py memcached <your_image>